nikhil-shukl/Backend_Practice/README.md

 - **BlogApp**
   A basic CRUD blog application that allows users to create, read, update, and delete blog posts.
 Includes MongoDB for data storage and Express for routing.

 - **FileUpload**
-  A simple backend project demonstrating how to upload files (e.g., images, PDFs) using Multer in Express.js and store them locally or in cloud storage.
+  A simple backend project demonstrating how to upload files (e.g., images, PDFs) using Multer in Express.js and store them locally or on Cloudinary cloud storage.

 - **TodoApp**
   A to-do list backend with full CRUD functionality.
 Users can create, edit, delete, and mark tasks as complete.
 Built with RESTful API design.